 - Interviews with current and past property owners, operators, and occupants, or others who are familiar with the property.

 - Interviews with the Report User for title or judicial records for environmental liens and activity and use limitations (AULs); specialized knowledge or experience; actual knowledge; commonly known or reasonably ascertainable information; the reason for a significantly lower purchase price; and the reason for the preparation of the Phase I ESA.
 It is the User’s responsibility to provide this information to qualify for the innocent landowner defense.

 Due Diligence By A Knowledgeable Person

-This research is evaluated by the Environmental Professional (EP) to identify potential environmental risks to the property such as current or historic operations that are known or suspected to have used hazardous substances or petroleum products during on-site operations.
-Some very common uses of concern are dry cleaners, gas stations, auto/vehicle repair, printing operations, and manufacturing.
+This research is evaluated by the Environmental Professional (EP) to identify potential environmental risks to the property such as current or historical operations that are known or suspected to have used hazardous substances or petroleum products during on-site operations.
+Some very common locations of concern are dry cleaners, gas stations, auto/vehicle repair shops, printing operations, and manufacturing building.
 In addition to potential soil and groundwater contamination, ASTM E1527-13 addresses the concerns associated with contamination in soil vapor and the potential for vapor migration to pose a threat to on-site and off-site tenants.
 Such a thorough process is necessary for the “Due Diligence” requirement to protect the involved parties from present and future liabilities.

 What Does The Investigation Include?

 While not part of ASTM requirements, Phase I ESA reports typically include a discussion of observed suspect asbestos-containing materials (ACM), potential lead-based paint (LBP), and mold growth; as well as the potential for lead in drinking water and radon.
 Sampling for these non-ASTM concerns is beyond the scope of a standard Phase I ESA but can be included upon request.